ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 ```bash
   aws configure
 ```
-_Go to security credential of the root account.
+_Go to the security credential of the root account.
 Create the access key._
 - List the Cluster
 ```bash
   aws eks list-clusters